AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/link-not-label.md

 Most datasets are centred around a few core resources types that are central to that dataset.
 For example a social network dataset would be centred on people, groups and organizations, whereas a publishing dataset would be centred on authors, publications and publishers.

 However every dataset typically has some additional resource types that are less "central".
-E.g areas or topics of interest, spoken or print languages, publication formats, etc. Often these resources are over-looked during modelling and are often only represented as simple literal values.
+E.g areas or topics of interest, spoken or print languages, publication formats, etc. Often these resources are over-looked during modeling and are often only represented as simple literal values.
 This can make it less efficient to query a dataset, e.g. to group resources based on shared characteristics (e.g. everyone with same interests, all hardback books).
 It can also limit the `annotate <annotation>` these aspects of a dataset, e.g. in order to add `equivalence links <equivalence-links>`.

-Many common modelling approaches or industry standard models often re-inforce a less expressive modelling approach.
+Many common modeling approaches or industry standard models often re-inforce a less expressive modeling approach.
 For example many publishing and library standards, while encouraging use of controlled terms and authority files, focus largely on publications as the only important entity in a data model, leaving subject categories and authors as little more than labels associated with a work.

 ## Solution